wisdom-oss/docs/backend/development/concepts/middlewares.md

 > The inner workings of these middlewares will not be discussed here.
 However, the
 > code for each middleware is available in [this repository](https://github.com/go-chi/chi/tree/master/middleware)

-## Custom Middlewares
+## Custom Middleware
-### Preimplemented Middlewares
+### Pre-implemented Middleware
-Since every microservice needs some core functionalities implemented in the same way to allow a consistent output in some matters, there are three preimplemented middlewares available:
+Since every microservice needs some core functionalities implemented in the same way to allow a consistent output in some matters, there are three pre-implemented middlewares available:

 * [`wisdomMiddleware.Authorization`](https://pkg.go.dev/github.com/wisdom-oss/microservice-middlewares/v2#Authorization)